akkartik/teliva/README.md

 that experience for some kinds of Lua programs, I'd rather disable support for them in Teliva and let people use regular Lua.
 Or other platforms!

 - This approach doesn't make sense for batch programs, I think.
+I also don't yet have a good story for building server programs in this way.

 - I don't know how to obtain a simple, shallow graphics stack, so there's no support for graphics at the moment.